 The FROST.
 Sometimes it makes the blade STICK.

 As great as the Colosseum sequences are in Ridley Scott's Gladiator, my favorite scenes happen early on.
-Russell Crowe plays the disciple as Maximus Desimus Meridius to Richard Harris' Marcus Aurelius.
-"Caesar" Maximus says.
+Russell Crowe plays the disciple as Maximus Desimus Meridius to Richard Harris's Marcus Aurelius.
+"Caesar," says Maximus.
 "Don't call me that."
-Answers the emperor.
+The emperor tells him.

-It's been 15 years since Gladiator premiered in May of 2000.
-Almost a year later it would win Best Picture at the Academy Awards, etching its name in movie history.
+It's been 20 years since Gladiator premiered in May of 2000.
+Almost a year later, it would win Best Picture at the Academy Awards, etching its name in movie history.
 Will the film "echo in eternity" like Maximus told his soldiers they would?
-Only time will tell, but now, 15 years later, you can celebrate the movie with some facts you probably never knew about it:
+Only time will tell, but now, 20 years later, it remains a fixture of the adventure epic genre.
+To celebrate the movie's two-decade anniversary, here are 20 things you never knew about it.

 1. Mel Gibson was offered the role of Maximus, but turned it down because he thought he was too old for the character.